Honors Program Guidelines

 • All sociology and criminology honors students are required to take up to 6 thesis research credit hours during their senior year.
 These research hours guarantee that students block out time in their schedules to successfully complete their thesis.

 • Students must sign up for either Soc 494H or Crim 494H under the direction of their thesis supervisor.
-Usually 3 hours are taken in fall semester of senior year and 3 hours in spring semester of senior year but in some cases, such as when a student is studying abroad, a student may take 6 hours in one semester with permission of their thesis supervisor and the honors advisor.
+Usually 3 hours are taken in fall semester of senior year and 3 hours in spring semester of senior year but in some cases, such as when a student is studying abroad, a student may take 6 hours in one semester with permission of their thesis supervisor and the honors adviser.

 • Students receive a grade for thesis hours from their thesis supervisor based on their effort and progress on the thesis work.
 This is not an automatic ‘A’.
 Beginning in Fall 2015, Honors students must receive a grade of B or above for their thesis hours in order for them to count toward graduation credit and fulfillment of graduation with honors from the Schreyer Honors College.